 The purpose of the enriching process is to increase the proportion of U-235.
 There are three processes for doing this: gaseous diffusion, gas centrifuges, and laser separation.
 The only commercial enrichment facility currently operating in the USA is a gaseous diffusion plant in Paducah, Kentucky.

 In a gaseous diffusion plant, safety risks include the chemical and radiological hazard of a UF6 release and the potential for mishandling the enriched uranium, which could create an inadvertent nuclear reaction (how's that for a phrase you never want to hear uttered?).

 At a fuel fabrication plant, enriched uranium is prepared for use as fuel in a nuclear reactor.
 The uranium is heated back into a gas and then chemically processed into a powder that is processed into fuel pellets.
-A single uranium fuel pellet (about the size of a fingertip) contains as much energy as 17,000 cubic feet of natural gas, 1,780 pounds of coal or 149 gallons of oil, according to the Nuclear Energy Institute.
+A single uranium fuel pellet (about the size of a fingertip) contains as much energy as 17,000 cubic feet of natural gas, 1 short ton of coal, or 149 gallons of oil, according to the Nuclear Energy Institute.
 The pellets are sealed into metal tubes called fuel rods.
 Groups of rods are bundled together into fuel assemblies.

 There are numerous fuel fabrication facilities in the USA.
 Safety risks at fuel fabrication facilities are similar to those at enrichment plants.

 A nuclear reactor is the equipment used to initiate and sustain a controlled nuclear reaction.
 The fission process takes place in the reactor core.
 This core is surrounded by a reactor pressure vessel.
 To prevent radiation leaks, both the core and the vessel are housed in a containment building.
 It is an airtight structure, made of steel and concrete and several feet thick.